fjfabz/Mini_Yolov3/README.md

 <img src="helv.gif"  />

-LightNet* is a minimize neural network inference framework fork from Darknet.
-By hacking darknet, surprisingly I got a simple network running on lightweight mobile devices.
-I think enabling networks running on mobile devices make them more useful.
+LightNet* is a minimize inference neural network fork from Darknet.
+I got a simple network running on lightweight mobile devices by hacking Darknet.
+Making networks running on mobile devices let them more useful.

-Choosing darknet help me got a simple solution.
-And for now I just prove it by running YOLOv3 object detection model tiny version with high FPS (22ms/52mAP) .
-For now everything unrelated was dropped, including cuda computing, trainning period and some layers.
+For now it's just a YOLOv3 object detection network tiny version running with high FPS (22ms/52mAP), and everything unrelated was dropped, including cuda computing, trainning period and some layers.

+### Demo
-Try it by building C code and running python demo.
-The api will return object names, probability and bounding boxs' axis.
+If you want a simple object detection solution, try it by building C code and running python demo.
+The detect function return a struct containing object names, probability and bounding boxs' axis.
 It works if you got predicition images like this,

 ![pred_giraffe](results/pred_giraffe.png)